 The Company launched MyndMove to hospitals in the United States in the fourth quarter of 2021, primarily through distributors although one direct sale of a device, in the amount of \$36,000US, occurred in July 2021.
+Another sale occurred in May 2022.

-The Company's immediate business objective is to expand its product revenues through its distribution partners.
-The Company is working to secure other distributors in the United States and other partnerships in Asia, for sale of licensing of its MyndMove product
+The Company's immediate business objective is to expand its product revenues through its distribution partners and is working to secure additional distributors in the United States and other partnerships in Asia, for the sale or licensing of its MyndMove product.
+The Company is also actively looking for complimentary third-party products to market through its distribution network, starting with the LGT-233 foot drop device distribution agreement signed on July 28, 2022.